Augmented Reality Development: Guide for Business Owners and Managers

 Mobile apps on phone and tablet platforms are focused on AR overlays that leverage a combination of the device's processing power, camera lenses and internet connectivity to provide an augmented experience.

-Headsets are built to deliver highly immersive experiences that mix augmented and virtual reality environments, and Microsoft HoloLens and Magic Leap are the industry leaders.
+Headsets are built to deliver highly immersive experiences that mix augmented and virtual reality environments, and Microsoft HoloLens and Magic Leap are the industry leaders in the Augmented Reality development.

 The browser-based experience leverages new technologies to provide a similar experience to what mobile AR offers but without app downloading.